 Proceedings of Past School Readiness Symposia

 - 293 people attended Ready At Five's School Readiness Symposium on December 5, 2018 at Turf Valley Conference Center.
 Dr. Douglas Clements, Ph.D., the Kennedy Endowed Chair in Early Childhood Learning and Professor at the University of Denver delivered the keynote address The Surprising Importance of Early Math.
 Please click here to view Dr. Clements's presentation.
 Following a buffet lunch, guests enjoyed a presentation on the Kirwan Commission Report and the Preschool Development Grant from Steven Hicks, Assistant State Superintendent, Division of Early Childhood, at the Maryland State Department of Education.
-Participants had their choice of fine different workshops in the afternoon.
+Participants had their choice of five different workshops in the afternoon.

 - Workshop - Playing - The Math Path - Patty Stine, Pure Play Every Day, Inc. - Lesson Plan, Notes, Worksheet